Coldcard/firmware/README.md

 ```

 Do not use a path with any spaces in it.
 The Makefiles do not handle
-that well, and we're not planning to fix it.
+that well and we're not planning to fix it.

 Keep in mind that python requirements may change between versions,
 so at the top level, do this command: